alexandresanchograca/linkedin-card-generator/README.md

 # linkedin-card-generator

-The objective of this application is to scrape linked-in profiles and provide a printable business card.
+The objective of this application is to scrape a LinkedIn profile and provide a printable business.
+It creates a bussiness card with all the information present in the linkedin profile aswell as a QR code that direct's you to the person's profile page.

 ## Backend:

-A REST API that connects to Chromedriver and opens a new browser instance, allowing it to login to linkedin and scrape a user profile, returning the collected in a JSON format.
+A REST API that connects to Chromedriver and opens a new browser instance, allowing it to log in to LinkedIn and scrape a user profile, returning the collected in a JSON format.

 It supports two requests: